 Also, if you plan to consume alcohol, keep in mind that this bill could add up quickly as well.
 Either way, when purchasing an “all-inclusive” vacation in the U.S., it’s best to ask what is definitely included and what is not included.
 After all, who wants surprises while on vacation?

 When most people think about all inclusive, they picture resorts on white or pink sandy beaches of the Caribbean, Mexico, Central America, and South America.
-It really does seem like the Caribbean is the king of the all-inclusive vacation destinations.
+It really does seem like the Caribbean and Mexico are the kings of the all-inclusive vacation destinations.
 There are several reasons for this.

 Another reason that the U.S. is not known for all-inclusives is that the business model currently used by U.S. hotels works.
 It’s easier for U.S. hotels to make their profits by just including the accommodations, and perhaps a meal, like breakfast.
 For U.S. travelers, there is so much convenience in regards to food, entertainment, and activities within vacation destinations that the demand for having an all inclusive just isn’t there.
 Finding a restaurant or some form of entertainment is just a matter of hopping in your own car, a rental car, or a cab to get to what you want.
 And in many locations, dining and activities might be within walking distance.

-This is different in the Caribbean however.
-While a cab ride might be an option, being able to get all of your meals on one property is an enticing perk to vacationing at a Caribbean all-inclusive resort, especially when so many all inclusive properties offer a variety of dining experiences.
+This is different in the Caribbean and Mexico however.
+While a cab ride might be an option, being able to get all of your meals on one property is an enticing perk to vacationing at a Caribbean or Mexican all-inclusive resort, especially when so many all inclusive properties offer a variety of dining experiences.

 The same goes for activities.
 With a number of activities available at an all inclusive resort, or through its tour desk, finding a reputable local business does not have to become part of a vacationer’s to-do list.
 The work has already been done for you by the resort, which has already chosen reputable tour operators, and/or has taken on the work of hosting certain activities on-site.

-In addition, in some areas of the Caribbean, there just may not be that many local eateries that could accommodate large traffic from a hotel, or several hotels.
+In addition, in some areas of the Caribbean, and along the vast Mexican coastlines, there just may not be that many local eateries that could accommodate large traffic from a hotel, or several hotels, which could involve thousands of vacationers.
 In addition, food preparation, storage, handling and safety are different in other parts of the world than they are in the U.S. However, at all inclusive resorts, especially those that offer fine dining, food quality and safety is paramount, making the all-inclusive concept an even more attractive option than trying to venture out on your own for a meal.

 U.S. All Inclusive Vacations